URDF-Anything+: End-to-End Generation for Simulation-Ready Articulated Assets: Experiments

 \subsection{Real-World Experiment}

-We design several real-world robot tasks to implement the \textbf{``Real-Follow-Sim''} paradigm described in Section~\ref{se:real-sim}.
+\textbf{Real-Follow-Sim setup.} Unlike conventional Sim-to-Real approaches that force policies to bridge a fixed sim-real gap, we adopt \emph{Real-Follow-Sim}: the simulator is dynamically aligned to the real scene by streaming reconstructions from \method.
+As shown in Fig.~\ref{fig:realfollowsim}, we capture RGB-D observations of the scene, generate an articulated URDF via \method, align it with the observed point cloud through ICP~\cite{besl1992method}, scale it to physical size, and instantiate it in Isaac Sim.
+Policies are trained \emph{exclusively} in this digital twin and executed zero-shot on the real robot, which acts as a faithful follower of simulation trajectories.

 We validate the effectiveness of our framework in real-world manipulation tasks using a Franka robotic arm with a Robotiq Gripper~\cite{RobotiqAdaptiveGrippers}.
-A Realsense camera~\cite{IntelRealSenseL515} is mounted on the side of the robotic arm, providing a viewpoint similar to the ego-centric human video data used in the pre-visual model.
-For the real-robot tasks, we select two types of handover objects for robotic manipulation.
-The first task involves using a robotic arm to close a laptop lid, and the second task requires the robotic arm to push a drawer (see Figure~\ref{fig:realtask}).
+A Realsense camera~\cite{IntelRealSenseL515} is mounted on the side of the robotic arm to provide an ego-centric view of the workspace.
+For the real-robot tasks, we evaluate two core manipulation tasks: closing a laptop lid and closing a drawer (see Figure~\ref{fig:realtask}).
 In the experiments, we consistently use Diffusion Policy~\cite{chi2025diffusion} for robot policy learning.
 For a fair comparison, both real-world and simulated datasets contain 50 demonstration episodes per task.
 Each task is evaluated in real-world scenarios with 20 trials, and task performance is measured by its success rate.

-\paragraph{Real-Follow-Sim VS. Sim-to-Real.} We compare our proposed approach, where the physical robot follows motion trajectories generated by the simulated robot, against the conventional paradigm of deploying policies trained in simulation directly onto real-world robots.
+\textbf{Real-Follow-Sim VS. Sim-to-Real.} We compare our proposed approach, where the physical robot follows motion trajectories generated by the simulated robot, against the conventional paradigm of deploying policies trained in simulation directly onto real-world robots.
 The results are shown in Table ~\ref{tab:combined_real_world}, which illustrates that Real-Follow-Sim paradigm effectively addresses the Sim-to-Real gap by aligning the simulation with the real world.

-\paragraph{Comparison with Other Baselines Performance.} We compare the real-world performance of different URDF generation methods within our proposed Real-Follow-Sim framework.
+\textbf{Comparison with Other Baselines Performance.} We compare the real-world performance of different URDF generation methods within our proposed Real-Follow-Sim framework.
 Table~\ref{tab:combined_real_world} shows that URDF-Anything+ outperforms Articulate-Anything in real-world robot performance.